-DENT 198 Seminar and Project (1-5 cr.) (see page 91)
+DENT 198 Seminar and Project (1-5 cr.) (see page 95)

 DENT 210 Dental Laboratory Materials (4 cr.)
 The aim of this course is to acquaint the student with the physical properties of the materials used in the lab and how to best make use of this knowledge in the fabrication of a Dental prosthesis.
 The student will be instructed in the proper handling of these materials and also the inherent limitations of same.
 Lect.
 3 hrs., Lab.
 3 hrs., Total of 6 hrs. per wk.

 DENT 244 Dental Laboratory Technology IV (7 cr.)
 A practical laboratory course designed to introduce the student to the study of articulation and occlusion and to the basic principles of surveying and designing cast removable partial dentures.
-Efforts will be made to produce, under the instructor's direction, a variety of restorations, in the specialty chosen by the student, Which must closely parallel those cases found in the average dental practice.
+Efforts will be made to produce, under the instructor's direction, a variety of restorations, in the specialty chosen by the student, which must closely parallel those cases found in the average dental practice.
 Lect.
 3 hrs., Lab.
 12 hrs., Total 15 hrs. per wk.

 DENT 245 Dental Laboratory Technology V (8 cr.)
 An advanced and intensified study of the specialties covering areas diverging from the normal.
 The case and problem method is stressed.
 Lect.
 3 hrs., Lab.
 15 hrs., Total 18 hrs. per wk.
 DENT 246 Dental Laboratory Technology VI (8 cr.)
 A continuation of DENT 245 in which the student is placed in an environment closely paralleling conditions found in the field.
 Emphasis will be placed on the construction of dental restorations requiring the efforts of 2 or more of the specialties.
 Lect.
 1 hr., Lab.
 21 hrs., Total 22 hrs. per wk.

-DENT 290 Coordinated I Practice (1-5 cr.) (see page 91)
+290 Coordinated Practice page 95) (1-5 cr.)

-DENT 298 Seminar and Project (1-5 cr.) (see page 91)
+298 Seminar and Project page 95) (1-5 cr.)

-DENT 299 Supervised Study (1-5 cr.) (see page 91)
+299 Supervised Study page 95) (1-5 cr.)